 This compilation includes films and television shows portraying the Foreign Service, the U.S. State Department, or diplomats in general.
 Most of the films on this list portray the U.S. Foreign Service, but some titles also cover the life and work of British, Canadian and other members of the international diplomatic community.

-Most of the synopsis and movie posters below are from IMDB.com.
+Many of the synopsis and movie posters below are from IMDB.com.
 Each synopsis is followed by an appropriate reference.
 Where none exists, the description was written by The Two Crabs.
+Our next goal is to watch or rewatch and review every flick here.
 If we missed any titles, please share!
 So with no further ado, we present:

-The Two Crabs' Ultimate Compendium of Foreign Service Flix
+The Two Crabs' Ultimate Compendium of Foreign Service Flicks

 In chronological order by release date: